 1C-7a.
 Written Policies on Homeless Admission Preferences with PHAs.
 NOFO Section VII.B.1.g.
-Describe in the field below: 1. steps your CoC has taken, with the two largest PHAs within your CoC's geographic area or the two PHAs your CoC has working relationships with, to adopt a homeless admission preference-if your CoC only has one PHA within its geographic area, you may respond for the one; or 0 state the transmission of the part work of the design in the programmer his area to adapt a homelage

-2. state that your CoC has not worked with the PHAs in its geographic area to adopt a homeless admission preference.
+Describe in the field below: steps your CoC has taken, with the two largest PHAs within your CoC's geographic area or the two PHAs your CoC has working relationships with, to adopt a homeless admission preference-if your CoC only has one PHA within its geographic area, you may respond for the one; or 2. state that your CoC has not worked with the PHAs in its geographic area to adopt a homeless admission preference.

-1) Columbus Metropolitan Housing Authority (CMHA), the CoC's PHA, is a member of the CoC governing body and is a committed partner in our community's work to prevent and end homelessness.
+Columbus Metropolitan Housing Authority (CMHA), the CoC's PHA, is a member of the CoC governing body and is a committed partner in our community's work to prevent and end homelessness.
 CMHA prioritizes individuals and families experiencing homelessness for housing in the Housing Choice Voucher (HCV) program.
 The admission preference for the homeless population is included in CMHA's Housing Choice Voucher Administrative Plan.
 Currently CMHA has over 1,000 project-based vouchers allocated to PSH projects across the CoC.
 The CoC worked with CMHA to convert 121 units that previously received CoC rental assistance to HCVs, which freed up CoC funds for supportive services.
 These freed up funds were used to create a new permanent supportive housing program using the new EHV vouchers that CMHA agreed to dedicate in totality to the chronic homeless population.
 CMHA closely collaborates with PSH projects to administer units in accordance with CoC and local standards and to develop new PSH projects.
 In the past 12 months CMHA also made available to the CoC 94 mainstream tenant-based vouchers for the CoC's prioritized homeless population.
 CMHA is a committed partner, ensuring that all new site-based PSH projects have access to HCV subsidies to successfully operate.
 2) Not applicable.